Ibrahim Ceesay

-Ibrahim Ceesay is a Gambian social justice activist, human rights defender and award-winning director of the film Hand of Fate.
+Ibrahim Ceesay (born 1986) is a Gambian social justice activist, human rights defender and award-winning director of the film Hand of Fate.
 He is the executive director of the African artists peace initiative (AAPI) and has led various youth organizations.

+Early life and education

+Ceesay studied at Igobi College an all boys school in Lagos for his Junior School where he launched the Green Schools Initiative with the Boy Scouts.

 Career

-Ceesay is executive director of the children and community development initiative for development (CAID), and a film director.
-His 2013 film Hand of Fate explored issues around early marriage.
+Ceesay is the executive director of Children and Community Development initiative for development (CAID) which strives towards child and community development.
+He is a film director and his 2013 film Hand of Fate explores issues around early marriage.
 Ceesay's 2014 film Sarata raises awareness of cervical cancer.

 In 2016, Ceesay was fired from his role as chair for the national youth council, after calling for youths to protest the death and detention of activists.

+He was appointed as UNESCO Youth and Peace Ambassador, as the Executive Coordinator of the African Youth Initiative on Climate Change (AYICC) the youth climate movement in Africa and as Chairperson of the African Youth Panel Advisory body to the Danish Africa Commission.
+He had serves as Administrator/Secretary General of the National Federation for UNESCO Clubs and Centres, worked with the Gambia National Commission for UNESCO prior to appointment.

+He launched a project called 'African Artists Unite for Climate Justice" which brings musicians together to talk about climate change through music.